When working with Python for AI software, you'll often encounter pip

 - Enter:

-No CUDA Installed?
-Use the CPU Version
+No CUDA installed?
+Use the CPU version

 pip install torch torchvision torchaudio